 Mumbai Police register FIR in case of Lok Sabha MP Mohan Delkar's death

-MUMBAI: Mumbai Police have registered an FIR on charge of abetment to suicide in connection with the death of Lok Sabha member Mohan Delkar, a senior police official said on Wednesday.
+MUMBAI: Mumbai Police has registered an FIR for alleged abetment to suicide against Praful Kheda Patel, administrator of the Union Territory of Dadra and Nagar Haveli, in connection with the death of Lok Sabha member Mohan Delkar, a senior police official said on Wednesday.

+His son Abhinav alleged in his complaint that the accused "tortured and humiliated" his father because he belonged to a Scheduled Tribe, and also because they wanted to stop him from contesting elections and to control a college run by him.

-The FIR was registered on Tuesday after Delkar's family members visited the Marine Drive police station and lodged a complaint, the official said.
+The FIR was registered on Tuesday after Delkar's family members visited the Marine Drive police station.

-The police registered the case under the charge of abetment to suicide and provisions of the Atrocities Act, the official said.
+The case was registered under IPC sections 306 (abetment of suicide), 506 (criminal intimidation), 389 (putting person in fear of accusation of offence in order to commit extortion) and also under the SC/ST (Prevention of Atrocities) Act.

+It named administrator Praful Patel, the local district magistrate and the Superintendent of Police and others as accused.

 The police had recovered a 15-page suicide note from Delkar's hotel room which was written on his letter head, the official said, adding the note mentioned some names.